faucetsdn/faucet/CONTRIBUTING.rst

 Code should pass all tests.

-For more detail see README.developerguide.md in the docs directory
+For more detail see README.developerguide.rst in the docs directory

 =========
 Licensing